brootaylor/bostontparty-v2/src/_content/pages/venue-hire.md

 ## Perfect for&hellip;

 * Informal conferences
-* Office functions and teambuilding
+* Office events and team building
 * Year end parties
 * Birthday celebrations
+* Farm-style weddings
 * Bachelors’ / Bulls Parties

 &hellip;or any occasion where friends and colleagues can get together and have fun in a relaxing environment.